aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

 Follow [these instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-setup-working-env.html) to set up an Amazon SageMaker instance on the smallest instance type (`ml.t3.medium`).
 If you want to pre-load the Sign & Speak scripts, simply add the URL to this GitHub repository in the 'Git repositories' section of the setup process.

 If you forgot to pre-load the Sign & Speak project, simply wait for the instance to show status `InService`, then click 'Open Jupyter'.
 In the new tab which opens, click on the 'New' drop-down menu in the top right corner, and choose 'Terminal' at the bottom of the list.
 From the terminal, you can `git clone` this repository onto the instance.

-Follow the instructions in `scripts/ML Instructions.ipynb` to train and deploy a model with your training data.
-Once you have an Amazon SageMaker endpoint, follow the instructions below to connect it to the UI.

 ### 5.3 Sign & Speak User Interface